 This system provides ratings for individual stocks so that investors know which stocks will potentially outperform the S&P 500.

-Furthermore, Zacks includes a rating system for ETFs and mutual funds.
+Furthermore, Zacks includes a rating system for exchange traded funds and mutual funds.
 It’s mostly favored by independent investors, although investing professionals might also find some value with a subscription.

 Zacks Company Overview and History